Updated May 12, 2023

 - If the precision number is a negative integer, the trunc() function will truncate those numbers of digits that are present at the left of the decimal point.

 - As specified earlier, the precision argument is an optional argument.
-If this is nor specified, then it takes the default value is 0, which makes the number to be truncated to its whole number.
+If you do not specify a value, the default value of 0 is taken, which truncates the number to its whole number.